Quantyca/demo-dai-kafka/README.md

 	}' "http://ext_broker:8088/ksql"
     ```

-6. Convert the JSON formatted sales messages in Avro records:
+6. In order to manage all the data in Avro format, use KSQL to cconvert the JSON formatted orders messages in Avro records:

 	```